-SHELTER IN PLACE / LOCATION
+SHELTER IN PLACE / SHELTER

 A Shelter In Place is used when students and staff are required to remain in their current or a designated location.
-If there is an internal incident or administrative matter such as students fighting in a hallway, a maintenance issue or medical emergency that requires that student and staff movement be limited, a Shelter In Place may be initiated to keep students and staff out of the affected area until the situation can be rectified.
+A Shelter In Place code may be called when it is safer INSIDE the building than OUTSIDE for all students and staff.
+The intent is to keep students and staff out and away from any affected areas until the situation can be deemed as safe.
 Depending on the threat or hazard, students and staff may be required to move to a safe room or to a weather shelter.
+Stay together at all times and listen for updates.